Thomas WK Wong 黃偉傑

 Arbitration and related Court proceedings (excluding Shipping and sale of goods)

-(ii) On breaches of a shareholders and noteholders agreement and the failure to list a related company on an international stock exchange;
+(iii) A HKIAC arbitration, for breaches of a shareholders and noteholders agreement and the failure to list a related company on an international stock exchange;

-(iii) Concerning breaches of two agreements, the exercise of a put option and misappropriation of funds; and
+(iv) A HKIAC arbitration, concerning breaches of two agreements, the exercise of a put option and misappropriation of funds; and

 Also, acted for:

-(II) A group of real estate companies-respondents resisting the indirect (common law) enforcement in Hong Kong of a CIETAC arbitral award by fresh proceedings in the Court of First Instance: 廈門新景地集團有限公司 v Eton Properties Ltd, unrep, HCCL 13/2011, 14 June 2012 (CFI); and
+(II) A group of real estate companies-respondents resisting the indirect (common law) enforcement in Hong Kong of a CIETAC arbitral award by fresh proceedings in the Court of First Instance: 廈門新景地集團有限公司v Eton Properties Ltd, unrep, HCCL 13/2011, 14 June 2012 (CFI); and

 (III) A major Hong Kong property developer on whether it had any ground for resisting the enforcement in Hong Kong of a New Zealand construction arbitral award against it.

-Shipping and sale of goods
+Commodities, shipping and sale of goods

-As sole Counsel in an 8-day trial, successfully defending a global toy and baby products company against sale of goods and related claims totalling circa US$1.4 million brought by its former Hong Kong-based manufacturer – claims substantially reduced by circa US$1 million (and half of the final judgment sum had previously been admitted by the Clients): Technic Star Universal Ltd v Tiny Love Ltd [2021] HKCFI 2284.
+Successfully defended a global toy and baby products company against sale of goods and related claims totalling circa US$1.4 million brought by its former Hong Kong-based manufacturer – claims substantially reduced by circa US$1 million (and half of the final judgment sum had previously been admitted by the Clients): Technic Star Universal Ltd v Tiny Love Ltd [2021] HKCFI 2284.

-Acting for a UAE head purchaser in commencing HKIAC arbitration against its PRC seller of steel coils for delayed delivery and in the wrong quantity, as well as producing a false bill of lading, resulting in the rejection of the steel coils by the sub-purchaser.
+Acted for a UAE head purchaser in commencing HKIAC arbitration against its PRC seller of steel coils for delayed delivery and in the wrong quantity, as well as producing a false bill of lading, resulting in the rejection of the steel coils by the sub-purchaser.

-Acting for an Indonesian coal mining company in commencing SIAC arbitration against its UAE purchaser for defaults in payment and related claims.
+Acted for an Indonesian coal mining company in commencing SIAC arbitration against its UAE purchaser for defaults in payment and related claims.

 Asset tracing / civil fraud